Animage

 Animage (アニメージュ, Animēju) is a Japanese anime and entertainment magazine published by Tokuma Shoten since July 1978.
-Notable works serialized in the magazine include Hayao Miyazaki's manga Nausicaä of the Valley of the Wind (1982—1994) and Saeko Himuro's novel Ocean Waves (1990–1992).
+Notable works serialized in the magazine include Hayao Miyazaki's manga Nausicaä of the Valley of the Wind (1982–1994) and Saeko Himuro's novel Ocean Waves (1990–1992).

 History

 Animage was established in 1978 as the first magazine devoted to animation and comics aimed at a general public and not professionals.
 In 2007 the magazine started its online edition.

 Anime Grand Prix

 The Anime Grand Prix is the annual prize decided by the readers' votes to the anime of the year.
-The Anime Grand Prix started in 1979, and the first prize was announced at the issue 1980 January, generally announced at the next year's June issue every year.
-It's the Animage's Anime Grand Prix Magazine Reader's Choice too.
+The Anime Grand Prix began in 1979, with the first award announced in the January 1980 edition, usually in the June edition of each year.
+It is also the readers' choice of Anime Grand Prix magazine.

 Voice Animage

 Voice Animage (ボイスアニメージュ, Boisu Animēju) is a sister magazine launched in 1994 that covers the voice acting industry in Japan.
 It was published irregularly at first, then settled into a regular release every other month.
 The magazine was edited by Hideaki Kobayashi together with Takashi Watanabe before Kobayashi moved to work on various Kadokawa Shoten magazines, and the magazine suspended publication in February 2002 with its 42nd issue.
 At Kadokawa, Kobayashi and Watanabe helped launch Voice Newtype.

 Beginning in February 2009, Voice Animage resumed publication as a quarterly magazine.
 The magazine has focused mainly on male voice actors since relaunching.

 AniRadi also began publishing VoiceRadimage (ボイスラジメージュ, Boisu Radimēju) as a play on the name of Voice Animage.